susanBuck/notes/07_SysAdmin/999_PHP_from_CL.md

-## Is PHP for CL set up?
+## Is PHP from CL set up?

-In addition to running PHP on a server, you can also run a PHP executable from Command Line.
+In addition to running PHP on a server, you can also run PHP from Command Line.

-To see if PHP for CL is setup, and what PHP executable it's using, run these commands:
+To see if PHP for CL is setup, and what PHP executable (`php.exe`) it's using, run these commands:

 Mac:
 ```bash